Strategic reserve

+The Svalbard Global Seed Vault protects plants from risk of extinction.

 A strategic reserve is the reserve of a commodity or items that is held back from normal use by governments, organisations, or businesses in pursuance of a particular strategy or to cope with unexpected events.

 There are several national and international projects aiming to preserve the existing natural wealth and diversity in case of mass extinction or a global catastrophe.
 The Svalbard Global Seed Vault facility, opened in 2008, focuses on collecting duplicate samples of plant seeds from all around the world and currently contains close to 1 million different agricultural seed samples.
 The final storage capacity is said to be 4.5 million seed samples.
 Another such institution, Frozen Ark, concentrates on DNA preservation of endangered animal species for generations.